During upgrade from a pre-RBAC release, existing content is assigned to content sets.

 For example, the Initial Content - Base content pack includes a content set named Base.
 The content set setting for all of the content in this content pack is set to Base.

-When you get started with 7.1, we recommend you select the option Include content set overwrite when you reimport content packs.
+When you initially upgrade from earlier releases, we recommend you select the option Include content set overwrite when you reimport content packs.
 If this option is not selected, the content set setting defined in the XML is ignored, and the content remains in its present content set or, if there is no present content set, its content set setting is Default.

 The Initial Content - Base content pack also redefines the "legacy roles" so that they include access to the content set named Base.
 Most other imports do not update role configurations.